WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Key Questions you should ask yourself

-To help understand your interests and identify potential projects, there are two questions we ask:
+To help understand your interests and identify potential projects, there are five questions we ask you to answer in your cover letter:

 ### 1. Would you prefer to work in the research domain or the professional domain?